jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/setup.md

     ![substitute user oracle](./images/sudo-oracle.png " ")

 3. Set the environment variables to point to the Oracle binaries.
-When prompted for the SID (Oracle Database System Identifier), enter **ORCL**.
+When prompted for the SID (Oracle Database System Identifier), enter **cdb1**.
     ````
     <copy>
     . oraenv